-We’ve seen how each of these groups values time differently (time = preparation; time = connection; time = money).
-They also have quite diverse perspectives about quiet.
+We’ve seen how these groups value differently (time = preparation; time = connection; time = money).
+They also have pretty diverse perspectives about quiet.

 The fun part is when these two intersect.
 When an Analyst pauses to think, their Accommodator counterpart becomes uneasy, and an Assertive one begins talking, which irritates the Analyst, who thinks to herself, every time I attempt to think, you take it as an occasion to talk some more.
 Will you ever stop talking?

 Don’t treat others the way you want to be treated; treat them the way they need to be treatedChriss Voss

 While understandable, believing you are normal is one of the most dangerous negotiation assumptions.
 However, with three sorts of negotiators globally, there’s a 66 per cent probability your counterpart’s style differs from yours.
 We inadvertently transmit our style to the opposite side with it.

 Communicate with your boss.
 At the end of the day, it’s all about establishing trust in your working relationship with your boss.
 Employees need their managers to be mentors, supporters, and advocates simultaneously.
 Therefore it’s critical to establish trust so that this can happen.
 Great communication is the foundation of great relationships.
 David Gousset.

 You could also be interested in developing your Personal Mission Statement, Build Your Personal Brand or better managing your priorities with the help of Stephen Covey’s Time Management Matrix.